Track MCP LogoTrack MCP

 @zereight/mcp-gitlab

 A comprehensive GitLab MCP server for AI clients.
-Manage projects, merge requests, issues, pipelines, wiki, releases, milestones, and more through stdio, SSE, and Streamable HTTP.
+Manage projects, merge requests, issues, pipelines, wiki, releases, tags, milestones, and more through stdio, SSE, and Streamable HTTP.

 Supports PAT, OAuth, read-only mode, dynamic API URLs, and remote authorization for VS Code, Claude, Cursor, Copilot, and other MCP clients.